Abstract

 • Latency (managed / frontier): per-request end-to-end through the gateway, reported as p50/p95.

-• Throughput (self-hosted): peak aggregate tokens/s under a 64-concurrent load generator — a throughput you own, not a single-request latency.
-The two speed metrics are not directly comparable; we report each where it applies.
-(When you push a managed API, the ceiling usually shows up as added latency — the provider quietly queues you — rather than an error; you can make managed throughput fixed by buying dedicated capacity, e.g. Bedrock Provisioned Throughput, but that turns the bill back into a by-the-hour number that looks a lot like self-hosting.
+• Throughput (self-hosted): peak aggregate tokens/s under a 64-concurrent load generator, a throughput you own, not a single-request latency.
+The two speed metrics measure different things; we report each where it applies.
+(When you push a managed API, the ceiling shows up as added latency, the provider queues you rather than returning an error; you can make managed throughput fixed by buying dedicated capacity, e.g. Bedrock Provisioned Throughput, but that turns the bill back into a by-the-hour number that looks a lot like self-hosting.
 We measured the on-demand, pay-per-token path, because that's where a team comparing "just call the API" starts.)

 2.6 Controls and reproducibility

-Temperature 0 everywhere; one retrieval pipeline; one fixed judge; identical prompts and concurrency profiles.
+Temperature 0 everywhere, including the managed providers (an asymmetry we found and fixed: earlier managed runs sampled at provider defaults); one retrieval pipeline; one fixed judge; identical prompts and concurrency profiles.
 Data is fully synthetic or public-domain, deterministic given pinned seeds (Synthea v4.0.0 / seed 1337; FATURA at a pinned revision; degradation seeded per item index), so a clean checkout regenerates byte-identical documents and gold.
 A completeness guard fails any run whose section completes under 80% of attempts, so a silent mass-drop cannot masquerade as a passing score.

 3. Results